jaemil/agentsflow/README.md

-# Agentsflow
+# 🤖 Agentsflow

 Easily create, connect & run autonomous [autogen](https://github.com/microsoft/autogen) AI agents from a streamlined web interface.

+---

+With Agentsflow it is possible to create your own agents and connect them in a flow, so you can directly see which agent is running and also interact with each of them in runtime.

+It is designed to make it easy for beginners to create software, but we also aim to give advanced users the tools to explore deeper possibilities.

-**Please note:** This project is currently in its initial stages but in active development.
+**🛠️ Please note:** This project is currently in its initial stages but in active development.

 ![AgentFlow Design](docs/images/design.png)